ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Note, to use Conditional Access App Control an Azure AD Premium P1 license is required in addition to the MCAS license.

-#### Design Decisions

-The tables below describe the Conditional Access App Control Protection design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 87 Conditional Access App Control Protection Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---